 Kyphoplasty and vertebroplasty procedures provide pain relief from compression fractures that are common in elderly patients.
 Epidural injections and facet injections help with chronic back pain.
 To reduce pain and promote faster healing, interventional radiology techniques are minimally invasive.

-The Cabell Huntington Hospital Pain Management Center and Ahmet "Ozzie" Ozturk, MD, and Rehan Memon, MD, located adjacent to the hospital, have provided relief from acute and chronic pain for nearly 20 years and offer many special techniques to relieve back and neck pain.
+Ahmet "Ozzie" Ozturk, MD, and Joseph DeLapa, MD, physicians at the Cabell Huntington Hospital Pain Management Center, have provided relief from acute and chronic pain for nearly 20 years and offer many special techniques to relieve back and neck pain.
 Pain management services include:

 The comprehensive surgical care that patients from the Back and Spine Center receive is provided by a skilled team of specialists from the Marshall University Joan C. Edwards School of Medicine that includes neurosurgeons and a specially trained orthopedic back and spine surgeon who is trained to treat adults and children.
 These specialists are able to pinpoint the causes of patients' back and neck pain and then deliver exactly the right level of care.
 Dr. Anthony Alberico, director of the Back and Spine Center, said the program is proven to speed up evaluation and care for patients.

 "This is a valuable service that gives patients access to a wide range of specialists in back and spine disorders," Dr. Alberico said.
 "We are committed to a comprehensive, multidisciplinary approach to back and spine care, as well as providing an easy-to-use method for reaching staff and being evaluated."

 "We want people who are suffering this pain to know they will have someone to talk to about their treatments and needs," Neal said.
 "We have everything they need right here on the Cabell Huntington Hospital campus, and patients have someone who will follow their care throughout.
 Those are important features to make this easy to use."